 Package Holiday Claims: How to claim compensation for an accident whilst on a package holiday overseas or in the UK

-Package holiday claims: discover what a package holiday is, the UK law relating to accident compensation for package holiday claims, how to claim compensation even if you book your holiday from another EU country, how to receive free legal help from a specialist solicitor and see answers to frequently asked questions about overseas accident claims.
+Package holiday personal injury compensation claims: discover what a package holiday is, the UK law relating to accident compensation for package holiday claims, how to claim compensation even if you book your holiday from another EU country, how to receive free legal help from a specialist solicitor and see answers to frequently asked questions about overseas accident claims.

 The definition of package holidays is a little technical, but I think it worthwhile explaining in brief so you can appreciate roughly what elements it is made up of.

 A package holiday is a holiday, trip or excursion with: